mrhashcoder/mrhashcoder/README.md

 # Hi there 👋
-## A passionate competitive programmer, who sometimes needs a push to work.
+## A passionate Programmer & Developer, who sometimes needs a push to work.